pauloalvespj/pauloalvespj/README.md

 I’m a fullstack developer focused on turning ideas into efficient and scalable solutions, always eager to learn and explore new technologies.
 I have solid experience with PHP, JavaScript, HTML, CSS, MySQL, and PostgreSQL ( SQL languages in general).
 I also develop in Java and am constantly learning, currently diving deeper into Python and React to expand my skill set.

-👨‍💼 Founder of Cakeon — a SaaS solution designed for confectioners, helping them organize orders, manage finances, and much more with ease.
+👨‍💼 Founder of <a href="https://www.cakeon.com.br/" >Cakeon</a> — a SaaS solution designed for confectioners, helping them organize orders, manage finances, and much more with ease.

 💡 I enjoy building projects from the ground up, creating innovative solutions, and collaborating on meaningful software that makes a difference.
 On my GitHub, you'll find personal projects, open-source contributions, and experiments with new technologies.